Easily Read Key Vault Secrets From ASP.NET Core Web API Application

 Please copy the above secret key and keep it in any secure place.
 We will use this value also in Web API applications.

-We have successfully completed the app registration part and copied the required values like client id and client secret value.
+We have successfully completed the app registration part and copied the required values like client ID and client secret value.
 We can create the Azure Key Vault now

 Create Azure Key Vault and Secret Value

-Click “create” button
+Click the “Create” button

 There are three types of Key vaults available.
 Keys, Secrets, and Certificates.
 In this article, we will see Secrets only.